dylanatsmith/betterplaceholder/README.md

 Quickly generate custom placeholder images for your design and development projects.

-Builds on the via.placeholder.com service.
+Builds on the fakeimg.pl service.

 ## Local development